 In the supply chain, both platforms work well in use cases to track asset provenance and movements, whereas there are some cases it might become necessary to store asset prices in the blockchain and hide prices from certain participants.

-In the field of insurance there involves private data communication between different parties.
-Such generally go through the third party like hospital or the police and these interactions are one to one, and not shared with other participants in the network.
+In the field of insurance, there is private data communication between different parties.
+Such generally go through a third party like a hospital or the police, and these interactions are one-to-one and not shared with other participants in the network.

-This feature of private transactions are supported by Corda in default, while in Hyperledger Fabric, the developer needs to define these private relationships explicitly.
+This feature of private transactions is supported by Corda by default, while in Hyperledger Fabric, the developer needs to define these private relationships explicitly.

-In the use cases of governance-related works which require high transparency between all participants, Hyperledger would have an upper hand as it has a shared global state.
+In the use cases of governance-related works which require high transparency between all participants, Hyperledger would have the upper hand as it has a shared global state.

-While in Corda implementation of such function requires sharing information explicitly between every interested party.
+While in Corda, implementation of such a function requires sharing information explicitly between every interested party.

-Comparing two matured platforms is an uphill task and announcing a clear winner is even harder, but to decide in short you need to decide for which use case you are choosing?
+Comparing two matured platforms is an uphill task and announcing a clear winner is even harder, but you need to decide which use case you are choosing?

-The idea of Corda is no doubt great where users join the global network and get access to all existing participants at the one go.
-While for Hyperledger Fabric there are many segregated subnets for users.
-Again Corda may serve as an excellent platform for some use cases like attachments, the UTXO model, and oracles, offer capabilities that are not as easy or, in some cases, not possible to implement in Hyperledger .
-The idea of Corda is no doubt great where users join the global network and get access to all existing participants at the one go.
-While for Hyperledger Fabric there are many segregated subnets for users.
-Again Corda may serve as an excellent platform for some use cases like attachments, the UTXO model, and oracles, offer capabilities that are not as easy or, in some cases, not possible to implement in Hyperledger .
+The idea of Corda is undoubtedly great, where users join the global network and get access to all existing participants simultaneously.
+While for Hyperledger Fabric, there are many segregated subnets for users.
+Again Corda may serve as an excellent platform for some use cases like attachments, the UTXO model, and oracles, which offer capabilities that are not as easy or, in some cases, not possible to implement in Hyperledger.
+The idea of Corda is undoubtedly great, where users join the global network and get access to all existing participants simultaneously.
+While for Hyperledger Fabric, there are many segregated subnets for users.
+Again Corda may serve as an excellent platform for some use cases like attachments, the UTXO model, and oracles, which offer capabilities that are not as easy or, in some cases, not possible to implement in Hyperledger.

-While Hyperledger in reality serves to more use cases due to its flexible block-like features where you can take the bricks and craft whatever experience your client wants.
-The thoroughly designed identity and key management architecture allow users to own their identity keys without the necessity to host a Blockchain node.
+While Hyperledger, in reality, serves more use cases due to its flexible block-like features where you can take the bricks and craft whatever experience your client wants.
+The thoroughly designed identity and key management architecture allow users to own their identity keys without hosting a node.

 Again not forget that many features like commercial databases (Oracle, MSSql), HSM, parallel flow execution, high availability mode, and private network deployment tools of Corda Enterprise are only available in the Enterprise edition.

-Now again if we look at the respective track records of both the platforms then we see that both have sufficient demand and it would be really exciting to see how both perform and contribute to Blockchain technology.
+Now again, if we look at the respective track records of both the platforms, then we see that both have sufficient demand, and it would be really exciting to see how both perform and contribute to Blockchain development services.

 Want to build your next decentralized application on VeChain?
 Let's go on and learn more in this article.